thegreenwebfoundation/developer-docs/src/docs/co2js/tutorials/customise-website-carbon-calculations.md

 ## Changing variables

-The Sustainable Web Design model applies a number of constants to its carbon emissions calculation.
+The Sustainable Web Design Model applies a number of constants to its carbon emissions calculation.
 They are:

 - What percentage of visits to a site are new visitors
 - What percentage of visits to a site are returning visitors